gamesbook/protograf/docs/source/core_shapes.rst

 script.

-If an image has a transparent area, this will be respected and shapes appearing earlier on in the script may then be visible "below" it.
+If an image has a transparent area, this will be respected and shapes appearing earlier on in the script may then be visible "below" it (see example below).

+.. _image-default:

 Example 1.
 Default Image
 ++++++++++++++++++++++++